Carol I of Romania: En route to Romania

 Due to the political conflict between Prussia and the Austrian Empire, Karl travelled incognito by railroad from Düsseldorf to Baziaș, through Switzerland.
 He received there a Swiss passport from a Swiss public clerk, friend of his family, under the name of Karl Hettingen.
 From Baziaș he travelled by boat to Turnu Severin, since there was no railroad to Romania.
 As he crossed the border onto Romanian soil, he was met by Brătianu, who bowed before him and asked Karl to join him in his carriage.
 He was formally elected Domnitor on 20 April.

 On 10 May 1866 (22 May 1866 N.S.), Karl entered the capital of Bucharest.
 The news of his arrival had been transmitted by telegraph and he was welcomed by a huge crowd eager to see the new ruler.
 In Băneasa he was given the keys to the capital city.
-Eventually it was a rainy day after a long period of drought, which was taken to be a good omen by locals.
+It was a rainy day after a long period of drought, which was taken to be a good omen by locals.
 As he was crowned, Karl swore this oath: "I swear to guard the laws of Romania, to maintain the rights of its People and the integrity of its territory."
 He took this oath in French, as he did not yet speak Romanian.
 In fact, it is said that, before his nomination as Domnitor, he had never heard of Romania.
 However, he endeared himself to his adopted country by adopting the Romanian spelling of his name, Carol.
 He learned to speak Romanian not long after that.